stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-And you have actually heard in the bloopers, um, our process for this, which is, yeah, we won't properly, properly craft it, but we will sometimes stop short and go, "Was that good enough?"
+And you have actually heard in the bloopers our process for this, which is, yeah, we won't properly craft it, but we will sometimes stop short and go, "Was that good enough?"

 #### TIM